2i2c-org/2i2c-org.github.io/content/blog/2022/job-product-community-lead/index.md

 You can find a link to the full job posting below, the rest of this post is a short rationale for this role, and how we hope it will fit within 2i2c's team and strategy.

-{{< cta cta_text="Learn more and apply" cta_link="/jobs/product-community-lead-2022/" cta_new_tab="true" >}}
+{{< cta cta_text="Learn more and apply" cta_link="/jobs/2022/product-community-lead/" cta_new_tab="true" >}}

 ## Why a new role?

 When 2i2c began a year ago, we hired a team of engineers that had experience in cloud infrastructure, Jupyter, and open source ecosystems.
-In that time, we've built out the foundation of an infrastructure platform to offer community infrastructure for interactive computing that respects the [Right to Replicate](/content/right-to-replicate/).
+In that time, we've built out the infrastructure foundation for scalable interactive computing environments that are customizable for the community, and respects their [Right to Replicate](/content/right-to-replicate/).

 However, solely providing infrastructure is not enough.
 Working with the modern open source stack, using the cloud to its advantage, and bringing these tools into specific domains requires a lot of extra experience and expertise.
 We believe that 2i2c is in a good position to **provide guidance and support to leaders in the communities that we serve**, allowing them to get up-to-speed with the infrastructure more effectively so that they can have an impact.

-Moreover, we've also learned that it's crucial to **develop infrastructure in collaboration with the communities that you're serving**.
-A team of engineers tends to focus on code and infrastructure, and having a role that focuses their efforts on connecting with communities will give them an excellent perspective on what those communities need.
+Moreover, we've also learned that it's crucial to **develop infrastructure in collaboration with the communities that we're serving**.
+A team of engineers tends to focus on code and infrastructure, and having a role that focuses on connecting with communities will give them an excellent perspective on what those communities need.

 We hope that this role will combine these two aspects to create a culture of learning, sharing, and guiding between 2i2c's team and the communities that we work with.